 International organizations have reported findings similar to those documented by the United Nations and the U.S. State Department.
 A 2004 report from Amnesty International, Sudan: Darfur: Rape as a Weapon of War: Sexual Violence and Its Consequences, gives detailed information on the prevalence of rape in Darfur, the problems of stigma and ostracism, and the international legal standards that address the issue.

-Of the 7.5 milli0n in South Sudan who are in dire need of humanitarian assistance, 1.9 million are internally displaced persons (IDPs).
+As of 2022, approximately 8.9 million people needed humanitarian assistance, including over 2 million displaced people.
+In March 2022, the UN launched a $1.7 billion Humanitarian Response Plan.
 The UN Guiding Principles on Internal Displacement defines IDPs as “persons or groups of persons who have been forced or obliged to flee or to leave their homes or places of habitual residence, in particular as a result of or in order to avoid the effects of armed conflict, situations of generalized violence, violations of human rights or natural or human-made disasters, and who have not crossed an internationally recognized state border.”

 Refugees and IPDs face horrific violence at the hands of government forces and militias as part of a campaign of “ethnic cleansing.”
 Rape and sexual violence have been used as a method to terrorize the women and girls in this vulnerable population.
 A 2005 Human Rights Watch Briefing Paper on sexual violence in Darfur notes that internally displaced women are at particular risk for rape when collecting firewood or fetching water.
 The practices of public rape, gang rape, beatings and whippings, and sexual mutilation as documented by the 2005 International Commission of Inquiry report are echoed in this Human Rights Watch paper.

-UNMIS, the United Nations Mission in the Sudan, was established by Security Council resolution 1590 (2005) the mission was assigned peacekeeping responsibilities in Darfur pursuant to the 2004 Security Council resolution 1556.
+UNMIS, the United Nations Mission in the Sudan, was established by Security Council resolution Security Council resolution 1590 (2005) the mission was assigned peacekeeping responsibilities in Darfur pursuant to the Security Council resolution 1556 (2004).
 The UNMIS operation was further authorized under Security Council resolution 1812 (2008).
 With the independence of South Sudan on July 9, 2011, the UNMIS operation concluded.

 Scholars, human rights groups, and others have criticized the conduct of peacekeeping missions, especially with regard to the security of civilian populations.
 In its 2007 report, Chaos by Design, Human Rights Watch notes the peacekeeping challenges for AMIS and UNAMID and makes a series of recommendations for improvement.
 A special report from April 2014 in Foreign Policy calls the UNAMID operation a “failure” and claims that U.N. peacekeepers “did nothing” to avert violence against and abduction of civilians in the area.

 Researchers can find geographical, population, government, economic, and general information on Sudan from the CIA World Factbook.
-Sharanjeet Parmar’s GlobaLex guide provides a legal overview of Sudan.
-Also see Paul Mertenskoetter & Dong Samuel Luak, An Overview of the Legal System and legal Research in the Republic of South Sudan on GlobaLex.
+Mai Aman’s GlobaLex guide on Sudan provides a legal overview of the country.
+Also see Gabriel Mading Apacha and Garang Geng’s, An Overview of the Legal System and legal Research in the Republic of South Sudan on GlobaLex.
 The Foreign Law Guide, a pay subscription database available in academic and other libraries, is another source for legal information on Sudan.
 Foreign Law Guide lists the primary sources of Sudanese law, as well as references to topic-specific laws.
 AllAfrica.com posts up-to-date news stories from Sudan and other African countries.
 Current content on AllAfrica.com is free, but access to older materials requires a subscription.
 For a chronological overview, BBC News has posted Timeline: Sudan, covering the area from the nineteenth century to through 2016.

 Human rights reports survey the legal, humanitarian, and civil rights landscape of a country on an annual basis.
-These reports are often written by government entities or non-governmental organizations (NGOs).
-Three well-respected sources for human rights reports are the U.S. Department of State (annual country-specific reports), Amnesty International (as of 2017, 124 reports on Sudan and 20 reports on South Sudan:), and Human Rights Watch (reports on Sudan and South Sudan).
+These reports are written by government entities or non-governmental organizations (NGOs).
+Three well-respected sources for human rights reports are the U.S. Department of State, Amnesty International, and Human Rights Watch.
 Human rights reports make both generalizations about the human rights climate of a particular country, as well as document specific human rights abuses.
 Human rights reports are widely cited in the legal literature and can be rich sources for country research.